-PROGRAM OUTCOMES: Students who successfully complete this program will have demonstrated the ability to:
+PROGRAM OUTCOMES: Upon successful completion, students will have demonstrated the ability to:

-- Safely operate equipment and demonstrate practices that promote work place safety. - Work as members of a team in an office or industrial setting and to recognize the need to pursue results which exceed the minimum standards whenever possible. - Understand and embrace the inevitability of change in technology and pursue opportunities to improve skills with an attitude of "Life Long Learning". - Diagnose, troubleshoot, maintain and repair electrical components and systems. - Design, implement and maintain automated systems including Programmable Logic Controllers and industrial sensors. - Develop skills as an industrial robotics operator.
+- Safely operate equipment and demonstrate practices that promote workplace safety. - Work as members of a team in an office or industrial setting and to recognize the need to pursue results which exceed the minimum standards whenever possible. - Understand and embrace the inevitability of change in technology and pursue opportunities to improve skills with an attitude of "Life Long Learning". - Diagnose, troubleshoot, maintain, and repair electrical components and systems. - Design, implement and maintain automated systems including Programmable Logic Controllers and industrial sensors. - Develop skills as an industrial robotics operator.
 Plan and write robot programs.
-Optimize industrial robotic work cells and automated operations. - Understand, diagnose, troubleshoot and repair mechanical, hydraulic and pneumatic components and systems. - Think independently to analyze system errors and implement solutions.
+Optimize industrial robotic work cells and automated operations. - Understand, diagnose, troubleshoot, and repair mechanical, hydraulic and pneumatic components and systems. - Think independently to analyze system errors and implement solutions.